Early Pregnancy

 • Elevated basal body temperature for more than two weeks

-• “Feeling” pregnant – you might feel dizzy, queasy, or just not your usual self.
-Some women intuitively sense that they are pregnant and often turn out to be right.
+• Feeling dizzy, queasy, or just not your usual self—some women intuitively sense that they are pregnant and often turn out to be right

 It’s worth noting that you can be pregnant and have no symptoms or you can have symptoms but not be pregnant.
 The best way of determining pregnancy is to have a blood test.